mahlenmorris/VCVRack/README.md

 impossible to reach.
 For now, the workaround is to resize the module so no lines are wrapped around, and then it should scroll better.
 * Up and down keys move between what are effectively paragraphs.
 It should really move between visual lines, not physical lines.
-* Wouldn't it be better if you could resize from the left side as well?
-Yes, it would be.

 ### Bypass Behavior
 If this module is bypassed, then it will be darker.
 But otherwise, no different.